We are an ensemble of professional

 the Royal Academy of Arts, Seethrough,

-Live socially distanced concerts
+Socially distanced concerts

-for people shielding during the crisis
+for people isolating during the crisis

 During these weeks of isolation, would you or anyone you know like to have a concert by a local musician?